wrld3d/wrld-themes/README.md

     * [Requirements](#requirements)
     * [Usage](#usage)

+The [eeGeo SDK](http://www.eegeo.com/) can be used to render beautiful maps in a variety of themes.
+Using different themes, you can display the map with different seasons, times of day, weather effects, and more.
+A theme determines the style of the map by specifying the texture resources, lighting parameters, and overlay effects used for rendering.

-This repository contains the script required to create embedded theme manifest resources.
-These are **required** at startup by apps using eeGeo 3D maps in order to display the map before other themes have been fully downloaded.
-The [Creating Embedded Manifests](#creating-embedded-manifests) section explains how this can be done.
+At startup, the eeGeo SDK downloads a [theme manifest](#theme-manifests), which is a JSON file containing the themes that the app requires.
+In order to display the map before these themes have been fully downloaded, apps **must** contain an embedded theme manifest.
+The [Creating Embedded Manifests](#creating-embedded-manifests) section explains how to generate and embed this manifest.

 This repository also contains the resources and scripts required to generate custom theme manifests for use with the [eeGeo 3D mapping platform](http://www.eegeo.com/).
 Generating custom themes is entirely optional however, as the eeGeo SDK comes with a collection of preset themes.